 Sensitivity Analysis

 In models of infant birth weight, gestational age at delivery could theoretically be a mediator or a precision covariate.
-Thus, we conducted sensitivity analyses where we stratified models by preterm delivery status (born before 37 weeks gestation), to evaluate this relationship.
+Thus, we conducted sensitivity analyses where we restricted models to not include those with preterm delivery status (born before 37 weeks gestation), to evaluate this relationship.
 Specifically, we evaluated trimester 3 weekday exposures in relation to infant birth weight in the full sample and then again in a sample without individuals who delivered preterm.
-We selected stratified analysis as we were underpowered to complete a full mediation analysis.
+We selected restricted analysis as we were underpowered to complete a full mediation analysis.

 Results